MurrayIII/UnicodeMathML/playground/help.md

 ## Author intents
 Since most content authors don’t know MathML, we need a way to allow them to enter intents easily.
 To this end, UnicodeMathML has an output-window context-menu option that lets you tag entities with intents.
-For example, clicking on the 𝐸 in 𝐸 = 𝑚𝑐², you get the input box
+For example, right-clicking on the 𝐸 in 𝐸 = 𝑚𝑐², you get the input box

 <img src="help-images/intentbox.png" style="display: block;
            margin-left: auto; margin-right: auto;